ZheDre1N/ZheDre1N/README.md

 ### Hi there 👋

-I want to introduce you to my two pet projects.
+I want to introduce you to my projects.
 You can see a detailed description of each project separately, here will be a comparative description of the technologies used

 | Technology / AppName        | ChartView | ETHNIC - Translator        | Cakeberry - Cake order app
 | ---                         | ------------- | ------------- | ------------- |